-Congenital ypothyroidismis a hormone disorder attributed with the reduced size, abnormally located or resulting in a partial to nonfunctional thyroid gland.
-[1] One in every three thousand newborns are diagnosed with , and without early newborn screenings and hormone replacement therapy untreated babies develop permanent intellectual disabilities and slow overall body growth.
-[3] Paired Box 8 (PAX8) utations have been [2] PAX8 codes for transcription factor which regulate the development of the thyroid gland during embryogenesis.
-[4] PAX8 knockouts result in the complete absence of the entire thyroid gland, however no intermediate mutations within the PAX8 gene have yet to be characterized nor have phenotypic associations.
+Congenital hypothyroidism (CH) is a hormone disorder attributed with the reduced size, abnormally located or absence resulting in a partial to nonfunctional thyroid gland.
+[1] One in every three thousand newborns are diagnosed with congenital hypothyroidism, and without early newborn screenings and hormone replacement therapy untreated babies develop permanent intellectual disabilities and slow overall body growth.
+[3] Paired Box 8 (PAX8) mutations have been associated with congenital hypothyroidism [2].
+PAX8 codes for a transcription factor which regulates the development of the thyroid gland during embryogenesis.
+[4].
+PAX8 knockouts result in the complete absence of the entire thyroid gland, however no intermediate mutations within the PAX8 gene have yet to be characterized nor have phenotypic associations.

 Primary Objective: To investigate thyroid gland phenotypes (absence, reduced, mislocation and wild type) and identify specific linked nonsynonymous mutations associated with each phenotype within the coding regions of PAX8.

 Long-term Objective: By creating site-specific phenotype associations this knowledge will contribute to the improved hereditary predictions from the parent with PAX8 mutations to more consistently and accurately diagnose newborns with HC at the genomic level.